tomzx/blog.tomrochette.com-content/agi/my-path-to-agi/article.md

 ### Artificial Intelligence -- a personal view (2016-07)
 David Marr

+### Automated research (2016-08 - ?)
+Began research related to automated research.
+The main goal is to determine a basic research flow and automate most of the process (researching papers, establishing important papers, determine a reading order, create a wordcloud of the most important terms, define which papers cite which papers, etc.).

 ### Introduction to Automata Theory, Languages, and Computation (2016-08 - ?)
  John E. Hopcroft